Level/levelup/README.md

 Additionally, you can supply an options object as the first parameter to `createReadStream()` with the following options:

-* `'gt', 'gte'` (greater than (or equal)) if either of these options are provided, the stream output will only include keys that are greater than (or equal) to this option. (can be either a string or a buffer, or a value supported by the current encoding) If not provided the output will include from the lowest key in the database.
-See also (`'lt', 'lte'`, and `'range'`). keys are compared by comparing the bytes in their binary encoded value.
+* `'gt'` (greater than), `'gte'` (greater than or equal) define the lower bound of the range to be streamed.
+Only records where the key is greater than (or equal to) this option will be included in the range.
+When `reverse=true` the order will be reversed, but the records streamed will be the same.

-* `'lt', 'lte'` (less than (or equal)) if either of these options are provided, the stream output will only include keys that are less than (or equal) to this option.
-If not provided the output will go to the highest key in the database.
+* `'lt'` (less than), `'lte'` (less than or equal) define the higher bound of the range to be streamed.
+Only key/value pairs where the key is less than (or equal to) this option will be included in the range.
+When `reverse=true` the order will be reversed, but the records streamed will be the same.

 * `'start', 'end'` legacy ranges - instead use `'gte', 'lte'`